Alex-Teyss/Alex-Teyss/README.md

 ## Hi there, I am Alexandre👋

 Welcome to my GitHub profile.
-I'm a passionate Full Stack Web Developer looking for a full-time job with a love for the artfificial intelligence.
+I'm a passionate Full Stack Web Developer looking for a full-time job with a love for the artificial intelligence.

 ## 🚀 About Me